Petemab/WDI_LDN_PROJECT4/readMe.md

 ![.showPages](./src/assets/images/showPage.png)
 ---

-###Challenges and Problems
+### Challenges and Problems

 * While I had used Google Maps/Places in my previous project with some success I found was surprisingly time-consuming trying to get it to do what I wanted.

 * Trying to create both a user show page (to display the details of the user who created an event) and also a profile show page (to display the current user details) was tricky.
 At several points I thought I had solved this issue before discovering something was still up!
-While I eventualy overcame the issue, as a newcomer to React it was quite difficult trying to understand why State and Props would not always function in the way I had presumed they would.
+While I eventually overcame the issue, as a newcomer to React it was quite difficult trying to understand why State and Props would not always function in the way I had presumed they would.

 * After deployment on Heroku I discovered an issue with making my axios requests thanks to CORS.
 While the final solution of using 'cors-anywhere' in the url was relatively simple, I struggled with various possible solutions before coming up with this.